Not Logged In

 When replacing the O-ring (which is included with the new factory filter), save the old one just in case (will explain later).

 When replacing the O-ring on the cannister cover, make sure you lubricate the O-ring with PLENTY of fresh oil before you install it, and lubricate again after it is in place on the cannister cover.
-If you fail to do this, the O-ring will bunch up and cause a leak!
+If you fail to do this, the O-ring will bunch up and cause a leak, not to mention a BIG mess!

 The new oil filter should be 'pre-seated' into the base and cover before installation.
 Take the filter (plastic side down) and press firmly into the base until it is fully seated.
 Remove and do the same into the cannister cover.
 This reduces the resistance from initial seating.
 You can leave the filter seated into the cover and screw the cover back onto the base, or you can leave the filter in the base fully seated and screw the cover back onto the base.